way-lo/ac-infinity-airtap-hacs/README.md

-# Vibecode 6/17/26 for customizations/optimization
+# Vibecoded 6.17.26 for customizations/optimization
-Here's the full changelog from the original upload (v1.1.1) to the current build (v1.1.2):
+Here's the full changelog from the original upload (v1.1.1) to the current build (v1.1.3):

 ---

 **`manifest.json`**
-- Bumped version from `1.1.1` to `1.1.2`
+- Bumped version from `1.1.1` to `1.1.3`
 - `"domain"` changed from `"ac_infinity"` to `"ac_infinity_airtap"`

 **`const.py`**